lsst-sqre/sqr-006/index.rst

 For `ticket branches <http://developer.lsst.io/en/latest/processes/workflow.html#ticket-branches>`_ used by Data Management (e.g., ``tickets/DM-1234``), LSST the Docs transforms that branch name to create more convenient edition URLs: ``https://example.lsst.io/v/DM-1234/``.

 Editions are created automatically for every new branch (they are provisioned on-demand when LTD Mason :ref:`POSTs a build <ltd-mason-uploads>` from a new Git branch).
-We believe that this automation will be incredible useful for code reviews.
+We believe that this automation will be incredibly useful for code reviews.
-For any pull request is will be unambiguous where corresponding documentation can be found.
+For any pull request it will be unambiguous where corresponding documentation can be found.
 Making documentation more visible in code reviews should improve the culture of documentation within Data Management.

 .. _build-urls: